techidn/techidn.github.io/_posts/2023-07-04-sound-of-text-apk.md

 featured: false
 ---

 Sound of Text Apk is a free app that allows you to create audio files from text.
-It uses the text-to-speech engine from Google Translate to generate audio in a variety of languages.
+It uses the text-to-speech engine from Google Translate to generate audio in a variety of languages even `Chinese test to speech <https://karinov.co.id/chinese-text-to-speech/>`_.
 This article will provide you with a step-by-step guide on how to use Sound of Text Apk, as well as some tips for getting the most out of the app.

 ## Benefits
 Sound of Text Apk is a versatile tool that can be used for a variety of purposes, including: